benMain/aws-serverless-fastify/README.md

 ## Examples

-###### Nest
+### Nest

 Nest example is provided [here](https://github.com/benMain/aws-serverless-fastify-nest-example).
+Below is the summary.

-I think the lambda-entrypoint.ts is much cleaner.
+lambda-entrypoint.ts (I think the lambda-entrypoint.ts is much cleaner than what is proposed by [Fastify](https://github.com/fastify/fastify/blob/master/docs/Serverless.md))
-You define the app once in app.ts main.ts is used for local entrypoint.

-lambda-entrypoint.ts

 ```typescript
 import {